akeneo-presales/apps-workshop-partners/README.md

 Now you have successfully installed the Third-Party API client for addressing the Google AI Generative API within your Dockerized Akeneo PIM app.
 Proceed to the next steps to configure and utilize this client within your custom app.

-### install Google Cloud Service Account
+### Add a Google Cloud Service Account configuration file
-in order to request the Google Cloud Vision API, the Google Client should be authenticated, to do so we will use a Service account that has rights to request the Google Cloud Vision Service.
+in order to request the Google Cloud Vision API, the Google Client should be authenticated, to do so we will use a Service account that has rights to request the Google Cloud Vision APIs.
 We will provide you it's content for the time of the workshop.

 Copy the service account credentials json key into a ***service_account.json*** file at the root of the project.

-## Step 7 : Coding
+## 7 : Coding

 In order to cover the use case presented in the introduction we will code a few things.
 All that we will need to do will be centralized in a single Service Class : GoogleVisionService the central method is detectLabelsOnProductImages, in that method we request the products through the catalog connection.
 Foreach products that have their packshot asset collection described do the following :
-- 3.1 Extract the image
+### 7.1 Extract the image
 in the **extractAssetImage** method implement the download of an asset content through the api
 ````php
 private function extractAssetImage(AkeneoPimClientInterface $client, string $assetDataCode)